Disney Genie & Lightning Lane at Walt Disney World

 - If you can’t make it to the ride when your boarding group comes up because of a conflict, head to the ride as soon as you can and explain your situation to the Cast Members there.
 There’s no guarantee, but they may have enough capacity to accommodate latecomers, especially if you have a good reason.

-- We expect that most rides that have virtual queues will also be available for Individual Lightning Lane (i.e. paid Lightning Lane access), so if you don’t want to get up at 7:00 am to try to get a group, you may be able to spend some money to get a reserved time to go on the ride.
-Or you can get both a boarding group and a Lightning Lane reservation and ride twice!
+- We expect that most rides that have virtual queues will also be available for Lightning Lane Single Pass (i.e. paid Lightning Lane access), so if you don’t want to get up at 7:00 am to try to get a group, you may be able to spend some money to get a reserved time to go on the ride.
+Or you can get both a boarding group and a Lightning Lane Single Pass reservation and ride twice!

 - There’s no guarantee that your boarding group number will be called.
 If the ride has substantial downtime, they may not get all the way to your number.
 Further complicating things, if the ride goes down for a while, when it comes back up they will prioritize people with paid Lightning Lane reservations, which will further slow down the boarding groups.
 If riding that specific ride on that specific day is very important to you, we recommend getting a Lightning Lane reservation.